Bathing a cat once in 4-6 weeks is enough in most circumstances according to the NCGIA.

-There are some instances where it’s inevitable to bathe your cat.
+There are some instances where it’s inevitable to wash your cat.
 For instance, if your cat has soiled himself/herself or rolled in indescribable dirt, he/she must be washed even if you washed him/her recently.

 You should also wash a cat that has been recently rescued before he/she settles in their new home.

 Now that you can tell how clean your cat is and the importance of bathing him/her, it’s time to get into the basics of cleaning your cat.
 Before the actual process, you need to choose a good cat shampoo.
 What considerations should you make?